72119sisay/alx-pre_course/README.md

-sisays first practicing >README.md echo sisays first practicing
+my first practice of readme